xorJane/mpibind/tutorials/gmis25/module2.md

 The default mask format is specific to `hwloc`, whereas `--taskset` displays the mask in the format recognized by the taskset command-line program (an alternative command line tool for binding).

-#### Hands-on exercise E: Determine the PUs associated with a given core
+#### Hands-on exercise F: Determine the PUs associated with a given core

 Using `hwloc-calc` with the flag `-i` to specify an input file, determine the PUs associated with core 4 on the second NUMA domain of a `RZAdams` node.